Gynaecology

 What is Vaginal Tightening (Vaginoplasty)?

-Vaginal Tightening, or vaginoplasty, is a reconstructive operation and rebuilds the pelvic floor in cases where women have experienced severe stretching of the vaginal tissue and muscles, as well as the perineal body at the entrance of the vagina, strengthening the muscles and reducing vaginal laxity.
+Vaginoplasty, also known as Vaginal Tightening surgery, is a reconstructive procedure which reconstructs the pelvic floor instances where women have experienced severe stretching of the vaginal tissue and muscles, strengthening the muscles and reducing vaginal laxity.

-Vaginal stretching can occur as a result of the natural process of ageing, or after childbirth where the vagina does not recover its appearance of its pre-pregnancy state.
-The levator group of muscles, situated on either side of your pelvis, are often stretched when your baby’s head ‘crowns’ at the base of the vagina.
-Some women have a condition called benign hypermobility syndrome, which can result in the vaginal tissues becoming severely overstretched.
-Typical complaints include a lack of satisfaction with the appearance of the vagina and in some cases, decreased sensitivity in the area.
+Vaginal stretching can occur as a result of the natural process of ageing, or after childbirth where the vagina does not recover fully to its pre-pregnancy size and feel.
+It is normal for the levator group of muscles, which are found on either side of your pelvis, to be stretched when your baby’s head ‘crowns’ at the base of the vagina.
+Additionally, some women have a condition known as benign hypermobility syndrome, which can result in the vaginal tissues becoming severely manipulated over time.
+Typical concerns are feeling self-conscious about the appearance of the vagina and decreased sensitivity in the area which may reduce sexual pleasure.

 Get in touch